 Located on Martha’s Vineyard, Oak Bluffs is considered to be one of the most charming small towns in all of New England, and with its classic New England beach aesthetic, it’s no wonder why!
 The whimsically colorful gingerbread cottages at the Oak Bluffs Campground are a unique sight to see, and you can even rent one for yourself during your visit if you’ve got that Rent-a-National-Historic-Landmark-Money!
 Oak Bluffs is full of wholesome activities, like taking a spin on the Flying Horses Carousel, the oldest platform carousel in the country, or visiting the Island Alpaca Company up the road for just about everything alpaca (including the alpacas!) you could possibly imagine.
 And of course, the beaches: Oak Bluffs beaches are some of Martha’s Vineyard’s most spectacular beaches, so if you come to Oak Bluffs and do nothing other than lounge around the beach all day, you won’t be disappointed.

-Provincetown has some very cool vacation rentals, boutique hotels, and charming inns to choose from, but it’s the food scene that will have you really writing home; of course, there’s phenomenal, fresh-caught seafood, but there’s also more niche restaurant offerings like the Provincetown Portuguese Bakery that specializes in making Malasadas, the deep-fried Portuguese style doughnut, and Napi’s, the must-visit restaurant that doubles as an art gallery.
-Provincetown offers a unique Cape Cod beach town experience for anyone looking for a little extra pop of color in their beach vacation.
+Provincetown has some very cool vacation rentals, boutique hotels, and charming inns to choose from, but it’s the food scene that will have you really writing home; there’s phenomenal, fresh-caught seafood, but there’s also more niche offerings like the Provincetown Portuguese Bakery that specializes in making Malasadas, the deep-fried Portuguese style doughnut, and Napi’s, the must-visit restaurant that doubles as an art gallery.
+Provincetown offers a unique Cape Cod beach town experience for anyone looking for a little extra pop of color in their beach vacation; book a stay at Crowne Point Hotel & Spa for a boutique experience in walking distance of all kinds of P-town fun!

-Beach vacations are always a good time, and any of these beach towns will be an excellent landing spot for your next Massachusetts getaway!
-Wherever you end up, enjoy your trip and Happy Travels!
+Beach vacations are always a good time, and any of these beach towns in Massachusetts will be an excellent landing spot for your next Bay State getaway!
+Whatever Massachusetts beach town calls to you, enjoy your trip and Happy Travels!

 You might also like: